kallura/eurovision-votes/README.md

 ## eurovision-votes

-Eurovision song contest voting system
+Eurovision song contest voting system.
+The app has two function:
+1. Loads votes from the file and stores them under a year.
+2. Displays the voting results for the given country and year.

 ### Prerequisites
 You will need to install java v1.8 and gradle, before you'll run app.